Patient education: Hypertrophic cardiomyopathy (Beyond the Basics)

 Other tests — Other tests may be recommended during an evaluation for hypertrophic cardiomyopathy, including monitoring for irregular heart rhythms, imaging tests (such as MRI) of the heart, and cardiac catheterization.
-Testing of family members is recommended in certain situations.
+Testing family members with an echocardiogram and ECG is recommended in certain situations.

 Cardiovascular magnetic resonance — Magnetic resonance imaging (MRI) of the heart (also known as cardiovascular magnetic resonance, CMR) can detect thickening of the left ventricular wall, including portions of the wall than can be difficult to assess by echocardiography.
-This test may also be helpful in detecting other abnormalities in people with HCM such as leaking of the mitral valve (mitral regurgitation) and scar in the ventricular walls.
+This test may also be helpful in detecting other abnormalities in people with HCM such as leaking of the mitral valve (mitral regurgitation) and scarring of the heart muscle.